learn-co-curriculum/phase-0-javascript-events/README.md

 ## Categorize JavaScript Events

-It is important to note that web events are not part of the core JavaScript language—they are defined as part of the JavaScript APIs built into the browser.
-This means that different browsers can often support different sets of events, or have different names for them.

-Another thing worth mentioning is that events are not particular to JavaScript.
+Event-handling code is not unique to JavaScript.
-Most programming languages have some kind of event model which will often differ from JavaScript.
+Most programming languages have some kind of event model.
+Your mobile device knows how to detect screen slide events, device-shake events, and rotation events.

 Even JavaScript for web is different from JavaScript in other environments.

-For example, Node.js enables developers to use JavaScript to build network and server-side applications.
-It doesn't sound different, but the code _is_ quite different.
-You can also use JavaScript to build cross-browser add-ons with WebExtensions.

-You don't need to understand other environments just yet, but these are some examples to illustrate that JavaScript events can vary.
-Don't be alarmed when you come across those differences in the future.

 ## Conclusion

+(you've not intro'd functions yet, using "function call" is a cliff)

-JavaScript allows us to do amazingly complex stuff with a simple function call.
+JavaScript allows us to do amazingly complex stuff when it detects events.
-Now that you have been given the basics of events to get started, you can explore more event handlers!
-Here's a list of a
-[ton of browser events](http://help.dottoro.com/larrqqck.php).

-Some other common events are are 'scroll', 'mouseenter' and 'mouseleave', 'focus', 'blur',  and 'onchange'.
-There are lots and lots of events - what events do popular websites handle?
-This might feel intimidating at first, but if you familiarize yourself with them all now, you can get the hang of using them before you end up needing them for a project task!
+Common events are are 'scroll', 'mouseenter', 'mouseleave', 'focus', 'blur',  and 'onchange'.
+Learn these main events now, but scan the full list occasionally.
+As you seek to build more complicated applications, you'll need to handle and trigger work on more events.
+Here's a list of a [ton of browser events](http://help.dottoro.com/larrqqck.php).

+Speaking of triggering work, the work that handled events trigger is stored in _functions_.
+It's time to dive deeply into this core element of the JavaScript language.

 ## Resources